adilsoncarvalho/yakbak-docker/README.md

 yakbak-docker
 =============

-This container aids you to quickly cache http/https calls to any website and store them for further use.
+This container aids you to quickly cache http/https calls to any website or api and store them for further use.

 It just a quick way to use the [Flickr's yakbak][0] project.

 ## How does it work?

-It works as a proxy that knows your desired endpoint to go ask for data.
-It'll then record both the request and the response, so a next call won't hit the actual endpoint.
+It works as a proxy for a given endpoint.
+Instead of hitting that endpoint you'll hit the url `http://localhost:7000`.
+The first call will be forwarded to the real endpoint, recording both the request and the response.

-You'll then replace the endpoint to calls made to `http://localhost:7000`.
-That's all.
+All the subsequent ones will be provided by the cached version.
+That's it.

-## Options
+## Environment options

 - `PROXY_PORT` defaults to 7000